YonasGr/E-commerce-Website/README.md

 ## 🌟 Overview

 **Yona** is a cutting-edge e-commerce platform built with modern web technologies, designed to showcase and sell premium accessories including watches, sunglasses, and fashion items.
-The application features a clean, minimalist design with smooth animations, an intuitive shopping experience, and full dark mode support.
+The application focuses on user experience, speed, and maintainability.

 ### ✨ Key Highlights